eastern gouache on canvas

 46.5 x 40.5 cm

 Chung Shun-Wen’s grandmother, Chung Tai-Mei, was an extraordinary and resilient woman who lived to be 97, and the artist has fond memories of this strong character who coped courageously with repeated hardships and tragedies.
 She now features in many paintings from a series of works made between 2008 – 2009.
 After the death of this indomitable matriarch, Chung began to record her vivid memories of her grandmother’s well-worn clothing.
 Using an ancient technique, in which ground natural pigments are mixed with a binder of animal skin glue, she recorded the patterned, faded fabrics of garments worn by her grandmother over the years, textiles that immediately evoked her presence.
 In extreme close-up, Chung painted sections of clothing, focusing on patterns, and including details of pockets, hems and buttons.
 The resulting abstract painterly surfaces are redolent of lived experience and domestic duty – more than eighty years of farming, cooking, cleaning, laundering, ironing, and looking after children and grandchildren.
 Cropped sections of the floral fabrics symbolise the close relationship between Chung Tai-Mei and her grandchildren, and the admiration that she inspired.
-Grandmother’s Clothes 2 (2008) shows a shirt made of batik-like fabric, white daisies against a finely detailed brown and maroon ground.
+Numbers 6 and 7 in the series (2009 and 2010) focus on textile pattern.
+The works are intimate, evoking a lifetime of affection, touching in their carefully observed detail.
+You need to examine these paintings from a close distance, and it is absolutely intentional that you are seeing the garments as if from the height of a child being embraced.